tvtaerum/cGANs_housekeeping/README.md

 ```
 #### b. adjust for memory requirements

-Based on my own experiences, I'd surmise that one of the most frequent modifications novices have to make is making adustments so that the problem will fit onto their GPU.
+Based on my own experiences, I'd surmise that one of the most frequent modifications novices have to make is making adustments so that the problem will fit on their GPU resources.
 In many circumstances, this is done by adjusting batch sizes.
 In this particular case, the fork required a change of n_batch from 128 to 64.
 ```Python
 def train(g_model, d_model, gan_model, dataset, latent_dim, n_epochs=100, n_batch=128, ist_epochs=0):
 	bat_per_epo = int(dataset[0].shape[0] / n_batch)
 ...
 train(g_model, d_model, gan_model,  dataset, latent_dim, n_epochs=n_epochs, n_batch=64, ist_epochs=ist_epochs)
 ```
-While the change is trivial, it often has unexpected outcomes which result in mode collapse.
+While the changing the size of batch is trivial, it often has unexpected outcomes which result in mode collapse.

 #### c. change optimization from Adam to Adamax for embedding

-While Adam optimizers are generally the best option, GANs with embedding are best optimized with Adamax.
+While Adam optimizers are generally recommended, Adamax is recommended when there are embeddings.
 ```Python
 	opt = Adamax(lr=0.00007, beta_1=0.08, beta_2=0.999, epsilon=10e-8)
 ```
 #### d. turn off Tensorflow warnings for debugging purposes
-Tensorflow and Keras are both very good at giving warnings when syntax being used is out of date, dimensions do not match, or features (such as trainable=True) are not appropriately matched.
+Tensorflow and Keras are both very good at giving warnings when syntax being used is out of date, dimensions do not match, or features (such as trainable=True) are not used as required.
 The problem is you sometimes have to run through many warnings before seeing the impact of the issue.
 In debugging circumstances, being able to shut off warnings can be helpful.
 ```Python
 qErrorHide = True
 if qErrorHide: